janko/flickr-objects/README.md

 flickr.people.find("78733179@N04").get_photos #=> [#<Flickr::Photo ...>, #<Flickr::Photo, ...>, ...]
 ```

-For details on how to authenticate, i.e. obtain the access token, see
+For details on how to authenticate the user, that is, obtain his access token, see
 [`Flickr::OAuth`](http://rubydoc.info/github/janko-m/flickr-objects/master/Flickr/OAuth).

 If you want, you can also assign the access token globally in your configuration.